 FDA is the federal agency that is responsible for overseeing most of the U.S. food supply.
 FDA is responsible for protecting the public health by ensuring the safety and security of our nation’s food supply; this is a vital part of FDA’s mission and a primary task of FDA’s Center for Food Safety and Applied Nutrition (CFSAN).

-The U.S. FDA Food Safety Modernization Act (“FSMA”) gives the FDA greater authority to prevent food safety problems and concerns, and increases the agency’s enforcement powers in order to achieve higher rates of compliance with the law’s requirements.
+The U.S. FDA Food Safety Modernization Act (“FSMA”) gives the FDA greater authority to prevent food safety problems and concerns and increases the agency’s enforcement powers to achieve higher rates of compliance with the law’s requirements.
 The FSMA also gives FDA new powers to hold imported foods to the same standards as domestic foods and to suspend food facility registration numbers for non-compliance.

 The FDA has several requirements for domestic and international facilities.
-A major requirement is that all domestic and foreign facilities that manufacture, process, pack, or hold food or beverages for importation or distribution in the U.S. update their registration with the FDA biennially.
-This must be followed in order to avoid suspension of your facility registration and delays upon importation.
+A significant requirement is that all domestic and foreign facilities that manufacture, process, pack, or hold food or beverages for importation or distribution in the U.S. update their registration with the FDA biennially.
+This must be followed to avoid suspension of your facility registration and delays upon importation.

 Our team ensures that:

 - Food and beverage labels comply with FDA’s laws and regulations,